How to Remove Your Record from CourtListener | The Discoverability Company

 Keep in mind that CourtListener is just one of several platforms that scrape and republish court records.
 Popular scraping sites include Justia, Trellis, UniCourt, PacerMonitor, DocketBird, and Casemine.
 Even after you remove your record from CourtListener, you will likely need to address these other sites as well.
 Our complete court record removal guide walks through the full workflow.

 If you have tried these steps and are still stuck, or if you just do not have the time, we can help.
-Book a consultation or book court record removal services and we will take it from here.
+Get in touch with us and we will take it from here.

 Court records are public by design, but that design was built for a world where accessing them required a trip to a courthouse.
 That friction is gone.
 A 2019 Pew Research study found that 79 percent of Americans are concerned about how companies use their data, and that unease extends directly to platforms that republish court documents outside their original legal context.
-CourtListener is not doing anything illegal, but the gap between "technically public" and "searchable by anyone with a phone" is enormous, and it's a gap that causes real harm to real people every day.
+CourtListener is not doing anything illegal, but the gap between "technically public" and "searchable by anyone with a phone" is enormous, and it is a gap that causes real harm to real people every day.

 The Electronic Frontier Foundation has long argued that the aggregation of individually public pieces of information creates a privacy violation distinct from any single piece of data on its own.
 That principle applies directly here.
 A case number buried in a courthouse archive is meaningless to most people.
 That same case number on a Google-indexed CourtListener page, attached to your name and surfacing in the first five results, is a different thing entirely.
 The Privacy Rights Clearinghouse has documented this aggregation problem across dozens of data broker and public records categories, and court record aggregators represent one of the fastest-growing segments of that ecosystem.

 The scale of the problem is larger than most people realize.
 According to the Bureau of Justice Statistics, more than 100 million Americans have some form of criminal record, and tens of millions more appear in civil court filings each year as plaintiffs, defendants, witnesses, or named parties.
-That's a massive population of people who can find their names indexed on platforms like CourtListener with no action of their own.
+That is a massive population of people who can find their names indexed on platforms like CourtListener with no action of their own.
 When a platform with CourtListener's domain authority publishes a page tied to your name, that page can displace your LinkedIn profile, your business website, or your professional bio in Google results within weeks of indexing.

 Privacy researchers have been tracking this gap between legal public access and practical privacy for years.
 The Electronic Privacy Information Center has documented how aggregation of individually public records creates a surveillance effect that goes far beyond what the original public-access doctrine anticipated.
 A single court filing might name your employer, your address at the time of the case, your relationship to other named parties, and details about your finances or health.
 None of that was secret in isolation, but assembled into a searchable, Google-indexed page, it creates a profile that follows you.
 The Brennan Center for Justice published research showing that people with visible court records, even records that ended in dismissal or acquittal, face measurably worse outcomes in employment screening and housing applications.
 Their 2021 research on record-clearing estimated that roughly 1 in 3 adults in the United States carries a record that shows up in background checks, and that the economic cost to those individuals runs into the billions annually.